-The validity of the shares of RGA class A common stock and RGA class B common stock offered hereby are being passed upon by William L. Hutton, Esq., Vice President and Assistant General Counsel of RGA.
+The validity of the shares of RGA class B common stock offered hereby are being passed upon by William L. Hutton, Esq., Senior Vice President and Associate General Counsel of RGA.
 Mr. Hutton is paid a salary and bonus by RGA, participates in certain of RGA's employee benefit plans, owns shares of RGA common stock and holds options to acquire shares of RGA common stock.
-Certain legal matters are being passed upon for RGA by Bryan Cave LLP.
+Certain legal matters are being passed upon for RGA by Bryan Cave LLP and certain legal and tax matters are being passed upon for MetLife by Wachtell, Lipton, Rosen & Katz.
+Simpson Thacher & Bartlett LLP is passing on certain legal matters for the co-dealer managers.